8 people have been killed and 48 injured in a terrorist attack in London, occurring in the evening of June 3.

 Responding to the incident, British Prime Minister Theresa May said in a speech outside Downing Street, “We cannot and must not pretend that things can continue as they are.
 Things need to change.”
 The Prime Minister went on to say, “We must come together, we must pull together, and united, we will take on and defeat our enemies.”

 This is the third Islamic terrorist attack to take place in the United Kingdom in 2017, following the attacks in Manchester and Westminster earlier this year.

 James Wilson Staff Reporter (email@example.com)

-1. How many missiles were used in the attack?
+1. How many were injured during the attack on June 3?

-2. Why did President Trump order the attack?
+2. What did Canadian President Trudeau say after the attack?